oschulz/swmod-instmod-hep/README.md

 Usage
 -----

-Simply run one of the `swmod-instmod-...` scripts, specifying the software version to be installed (the source code will be downloaded automatically):
+Simply run the `swmod-instmod` script (in `bin`), specifying the software package and version to be installed (the source code will be downloaded automatically):

     # swmod-instmod PACKAGE VERSION [configure/CMake options]